eronnen/ChessBlocker/README.md

 - [ ] Request from chess.com API to get games per day instead of per month
 - [ ] Use dialog inside tab instead of opening a new tab when game limit is reached (when chrome API allows)
 - [ ] Add loading animation when it takes a lot of times to retrieve games (when `chrome.action.openPopup` will work in chrome... or find a different way)
-- [ ] Add browser based counting
+- [ ] Add browser based counting (instead of always using chess.com API)
-- [ ] Restriction based on day of the week
 - [ ] Prettier options UI
 - [ ] Prettier limit page UI
-- [ ] Restriction based on game time format (blitz, bullet...)
+- [ ] Restriction based on game type (blitz, bullet...)
+- [ ] Refactor extension to multiple js files

 ## Contributing

 `ChessBlocker` is developed at [eronnen/ChessBlocker](https://github.com/eronnen/ChessBlocker).
-PRs, issues and feature request are welcome.
+PRs, issues, feedbacks and feature request are welcome, you can use the [issue tracker](https://github.com/eronnen/ChessBlocker/issues)